Last Updated on September 24, 2023 by Anna Baumann

 These are just a couple of my most recent frustrations.
 If the Endocrinologist only focuses on my thyroid hormone levels.
 And the Ophthalmologist only focuses on my eyes.
 Where is the doctor that helps the whole rest of me?

-I’ll always be that person who follows my doctor’s advice, simply because I feel that they must know more than I do.
-But what do I do when they all have different opinions on the same thing, or no opinion to offer at all?
-It’s like they either radiate the thyroid or take it out, and then we’re on our own?
+I’ll always be that person who follows doctors’ advice, because I feel that they must know more than I do.
+But what do I do when they all have different opinions on the same thing, or no opinion at all?
+It’s like they either radiate the thyroid or take it out, and then we’re on our own.

-Don’t get me wrong, I have good days.
+Don’t get me wrong, I have a lot of good days.
+Many more than before my thyroidectomy.
 But if my ‘levels are within the normal range’, shouldn’t I feel good all the time?
 And if I don’t, shouldn’t someone know how to help?

-After reading this over, I realize it’s a bit of a downer.
-Since I haven’t posted in a while I thought about maybe saving it until I have something more uplifting .
-But then I thought, no. This is Graves and maybe someone else is out there now feeling just like me.
-If you are please know that even though I can’t help you, I can absolutely empathize.
+I know some of this is a bit of a downer.
+I thought about saving it until I have more concrete advice to give.
+But then I remembered; I’ll never have concrete advice.
+This is Graves.
+It’s messy and there’s no one thing that will help us all.
+That’s why I know there’s someone else out there right now feeling just like me.
+So please know that even though we don’t have a cure, we do have each other.
 Sometimes it’s just comforting to know we’re not alone.

 ‘The best thing to hold onto in life is each other’. ~ Audrey Hepburn